Under Armour cuts revenue forecast; federal probe weighs on shares

 (Reuters) - Under Armour Inc (UA.N) (UAA.N) on Monday cut its forecast for annual revenue for a second straight time, adding to its troubles after the sportswear maker disclosed a federal probe related to its accounting practices.

-Shares of the company were down 13%, a day after the Wall Street Journal reported that the company was being investigated for shifting sales from quarter to quarter to appear financially healthier.
+Shares of the company were down about 13%, a day after the Wall Street Journal reported the company was being investigated for shifting sales from quarter to quarter to appear financially healthier.

-The company, however, defended its accounting practices and disclosures, while adding that it has been cooperating with the investigators since 2017.
+The company, however, defended its accounting practices and disclosures, and said it has been cooperating with the investigators since 2017.

 Under Armour’s forecast cut comes at a time when it has been struggling to grow in the United States where it faces competition from Nike Inc (NKE.N), Lululemon Athletica (LULU.O) and Adidas (ADSGn.DE).

-To keep up, the company last year announced a strategy where it would sell apparel and footwear directly to customers online or through its own retail stores.
+To keep up, the company last year adopted a strategy that has worked well for rival Nike (NKE.N) and includes selling apparel and footwear directly to customers online or through its own retail stores.

+However, the shift is yet to yield results for the company as most of its customers are used to buying merchandise in department and retail stores at a discounted price.

+“You expect that sometimes a company’s growth will start leveling out... but if they are trying to postpone the inevitable by messing with their accounting practices...
+That’s bad,” said Paula Rosenblum, a retail analyst with RSR Research.

 The sportswear maker said it now expects revenue to grow about 2% in fiscal 2019 compared with the prior forecast of a 3% to 4% rise.

+However, fewer sales at discounted prices boosted margins by 220 basis points and its quarterly profit beat market expectations.

-However, fewer sales in off-price channels helped the company forecast annual profit at the higher end of its prior range of about of 33 cents per share to 34 cents per share.
+The company also forecast annual profit to be at he higher end of its prior range of about 33 cents to 34 cents per share.

+Net income rose to $102.3 million, or 23 cents per share in the third quarter ended Sept.30, beating estimates of 18 cents, according to IBES data from Refinitiv.

-Net revenue fell about 1% to $1.43 billion in the third quarter ended Sept.
-30.
+Net revenue fell about 1% to $1.43 billion, but was above analyst expectation of $1.41 billion.

 Reporting by Nivedita Balu in Bengaluru; Editing by Arun Koyyur